The HREA Corporate Statement

 The basis for research ethics review

-The HREA is established as a corporation with a Memorandum of Understanding between the HREA, Memorial University, Eastern Health, and the Department of Health and Community Services.
+The HREA is established as a corporation with a Memorandum of Understanding between the HREA, Memorial University, Newfoundland and Labrador Health Services, and the Department of Health and Community Services.
 The MOU sets out the contributions by each party with respect to the processes and policies governing the operations and funding of the HREA.

 The HREA Board will comprise four directors appointed by the Minister of Health as follows:

-2. a person to represent the Eastern Regional Health Authority appointed following consultation with the Chief Executive Officer of that Authority;
+- a person to represent the Newfoundland and Labrador Health Services appointed following consultation with the Chief Executive Officer of that Authority;

 The chairperson of the HREB is a member of the HREA by virtue of his or her office but shall not vote at meetings of the HREA.
 The minister will appoint one of the directors as the chairperson.
 The current HREA board members are:

-• Ms. Judy O’Keefe, Director (Newfoundland and Labrador Health Services)
+- Ms. Kelli O’Brien, Director (Newfoundland and Labrador Health Services)

-Appointment of the Health Research Ethics Board and other research ethics bodies
+Appointment of the Health Research Ethics Board and approval of other Newfoundland and Labrador research ethics bodies

 The HREA Board appoints the HREB comprising not fewer than 10 members.
-The HREA may approve other research ethics bodies if they are a not-for-profit body and established in conformity with the principles respecting the appointment of members to a research ethics board contained in the TCPS2.
+The HREA may approve other Newfoundland and Labrador research ethics bodies for the purpose of reviewing applications for approval of health research in accordance with the HRE Act where the research ethics body is a not-for-profit body, established in conformity with the principles respecting the appointment of members to a research ethics board contained in the TCPS2, and satisfies the criteria established by the Authority.

 Accountability

-The HREA will submit to the Minister, the President of the Memorial University of Newfoundland and the Chief Executive Officer of the Eastern Regional Health Authority a report on the activities of the HREA, the HREB and any research ethics body approved by the HREA in the previous year, including in the report an audited financial statement of the HREA.
+The HREA will submit to the Minister, the President of the Memorial University of Newfoundland, and the Chief Executive Officer of Newfoundland and Labrador Health Services a report on the activities of the HREA, the HREB and any research ethics body approved by the HREA in the previous year, including in the report an audited financial statement of the HREA.